notomorrow/hyperion-engine/README.md

 This section will be updated soon.
 Hyperion uses a pretty simple CMake set up, using vcpkg for MSVC on Windows, and a build script (`build.sh`) for macOS and Linux.

 Make sure you install the required packages listed in CMakeLists.txt.

+### Known issues
+* Currently some resources are not being cleaned up properly on close
+* Sometimes, may run into a race condition, some things need to be more thread-safe